 Alternatively, if you would prefer a guided tour from Paris, here are a few options.
 I would especially recommend this if you are visiting in the summer, as the Palace gets very crowded, and the tour groups are able to skip-the-line.

-Best tips for visiting the Palace of Versailles
+Best tips for visiting

 Strollers are not allowed inside the Château, but you are free to leave them in a locker at the entrance and recuperate them before heading over to the gardens.
 Backpacks and carriers with metal frames are also not allowed in the Palace.

 When we went the elevators inside the Château were blocked, so be prepared to take the stairs.
 I did see people in wheelchairs though, so you may need to ask for special assistance.

-There is also a beautiful teahouse in the gardens, but if your little revolutionaries are tired from walking in the Palace, they are not going to want to trek all the way to the teahouse.
+There is also a beautiful teahouse style restaurant in the gardens called La Petite Venise.
+However, if your little revolutionaries are tired from walking in the Palace, they are not going to want to trek all the way here to eat.

 Another point about visiting the gardens is that unless you are going in the middle of summer, it tends to be quite cold.
 Paris is often quite rainy so bring a warm waterproof jacket.